bfansports/CloudTranscode/README.md

 # Updates [04/13/2015]:
-New decider will be pushed out soon.
-The new decider is written in Python as AWS now provide a Python SDK.
+A new decider will be pushed out soon:
+- Written in Python as AWS now provide a Python SDK.
-The new Decider will accept arbitrary workflow, described in JSON.
-It will scale and be resilient to failure.
+- Will accept arbitrary workflow, described in JSON.
+- Will scale and be resilient to failure.

-We will then create a Docker image of all components for easy deployment.
+We will also create a Docker image of all components for easy deployment in your infra.

 # Updates [01/19/2015]:
 We are back.